subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

 The numbers show that short-term trading is riskier, and the profit can be small.
 On the other hand, long-term investments tend to grow more, even when considering inflation.
 The math part basically says that if you trade every day, your profit grows in a straight line.
 But if you invest for a long time, your profit grows much faster.

-So, the bottom line is, taking your time with investments often leads to better results.
+So, the bottom line is, that taking your time with investments often leads to better results.
 Being patient and having a smart strategy can make your money grow steadily over time.